cybervisiontech/cdap-packs/etl-pack/README.rst

 If the table does not exist, it will be created using the provided configuration.

-Optionally, you can define partition field names on a per-subscription basis (*“type”=”suppliers”*, in this example).
+Optionally, you can define partition field names on a per-subscription basis (*"type"="suppliers"*, in this example).

 HBaseSink
 ~~~~~~~~~